The Many Ways Your Body Can Absorb CBD

 Vaping CBD is considered one of the fastest methods of CBD delivery.
 Vaping uses a battery to heat a coil.
 The hot coil heats the specially formulated CBD e-liquid, creating a dense cloud of vapor that is inhaled into your lungs in a manner quite similar to smoking.

-The cannabinoids in CBD e-liquid enter your bloodstream quickly through direct contact with the mucous membranes in your mouth and the blood supply to your lungs.
-The potential effects of vaping CBD are typically felt within minutes, but the effects are rather short-lived compared to other delivery methods.
+The potential effects of vaping CBD are typically felt within minutes.
 Some of the methods typically used to inhale CBD vapor include:

 There are numerous ways to experience the many potential health and wellness benefits of hemp CBD.
-The delivery method you select will influence the bioavailability of the cannabinoids in your product, the rate, and degree of product absorption.
+The delivery method you select will influence the rate and degree of product absorption.

 For quality CBD tinctures, gummies, capsules, topicals, and CBD vape products, visit CBDistillery.
-Our products are derived from non-GMO hemp, grown using organic farming methods.
+Our products are derived from non-GMO hemp and grown using natural farming practices.
 Third-party testing verifies the purity and potency of every product you select.